Atari BASIC: Tokenizer

-Mathematical functions
+Math functions

 Atari BASIC includes three trigonometric functions: sine, cosine, and arc tangent.
 DEG and RAD set whether these functions use radians or degrees, defaulting to radians.
 Eight additional functions include rounding, logarithms, and square root.
 The random function, RND, generates a number between 0 and 1; the parameter not being used.

 String handling

 Atari BASIC copied the string-handling system of Hewlett-Packard BASIC, where the basic data type is a single character, and strings are arrays of characters.
 Internally, a string is represented by a pointer to the first character in the string and its length.
 To initialize a string, it must be DIMensioned with its maximum length.
 For example: